carlalennon/animeasy-tools/README.md

 ### Shopping cart: Allow users to add and remove items from their cart.

+- Users can add a product to their bag
 - The items in a user's cart are displayed in a dropdown from the nav bar, so users can see what's in their cart and the total at all times

 - Users can view their bag and see the items inside